 In assessing the capital structure of the Company, management includes in its assessment the components of shareholders' equity.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
 The Company does not have any debt obligation other than unsecured trade accounts payable.
 The availability of capital is solely through the issuance of the Company's common shares.
 There are no assurances that funds will be made available to the Company when required.
 The Company makes every effort to safeguard its capital and minimize the dilution to its shareholders.
-The property, which the Company currently is in the process of earning an interest in, is in the exploration and development stage and the Company's historical sources of capital have consisted of the sale of equity securities.
+The property, which the Company currently is in the process of earning an interest in, is in the exploration and development stage and the Company has recorded limited recoveries from gold and silver produced at the property-to-date.
+The Company's historical sources of capital have consisted of the sale of equity securities.
 In order for the Company to carry out planned exploration and development and pay for administrative costs, the Company will spend its working capital and expects to raise additional amounts externally, as needed.